Links to GRAPHIC NOVEL GIZMOS

 Claymation Romeo and Juliet Act I - and Act III - a sci-fi themed love story from Canadian Adaptations of Shakespeare.

-The Institute of Official Cheer - Including "Dubious Moments in Comic History" (seriously funny), "Sears 1973" (Hey, I have that outfit), and "Interior Descretions: Horrible Homes from the Brass Age of American Designs" (OMG! black-and-white Gingham, Houndstooth, and a poster-sized Chiquita Banana all set atop a harvest gold shag carpet).
+The Institute of Official Cheer - Including "Dubious Moments in Comic History" (seriously funny), "Sears 1973" (Hey, I have that outfit), and "Interior Desecretions: Horrible Homes from the Brass Age of American Designs" (OmG! black-and-white Gingham, Houndstooth, and a poster-sized Chiquita Banana all set atop a harvest gold shag carpet).

 Peepeo and Juliet - as only an amorous pair of Peeps could play them.
 They even have their own Peep fan club.